You want smart political talk without the meltdowns?

 And we're about to make an announcement.

-Newsom's reply was essentially, I don't need to talk about it.
+I'd like to tell you before you read about it, Newsom's reply was essentially, I don't need to talk about it.

 I'm good.

-That's pretty alarming.
+Wow, that's pretty alarming.

-And, you know, remember California's suing energy companies.
+And, you know, remember, California's suing energy companies.

-I'm paying I I you know, for unleaded regular, it's like 299, unfortunately.
+I'm paying, you know, for unleaded regular, it's like $2.99.

-I have to put super in my car, and I don't have an extravagant car that I'm driving right now.
+Unfortunately, I have to put super in my car, and I don't have an extravagant car that I'm driving right now.

-You know, the more I learn about this case, but the more it's just the timing of it is very, very alarming to me.
+You know, the more I learn about this case, the more it's just the timing of it is very, very alarming to me.

-I do believe the fact that he had invited people to his city, illegal immigrants of Harris and Biden initially, and then he was so overwhelmed he he backed off that position and realized that it was unsustainable and didn't know that there'd be all this crime associated with it and all this cost associated with it, that I think he was sincere because he did all of that way before the election.
+I do believe the fact that he had invited people to his city, illegal immigrants of Harris and Biden initially, and then he was so overwhelmed he backed off that position and realized that it was unsustainable and didn't know that there'd be all this crime associated with it and all this cost associated with it, that I think he was sincere because he did all of that way before the election.

-Um, but apparently he's he's polling very well.
+But apparently he's polling very well.

-Name recognition, I guess means a lot in New York.
+Name recognition, I guess, means a lot in New York.

 It's just sad.